cheapjack/whitcraft/README.md

  * Buy the mobile Minecraft app from Mojang from the [Play Store](https://play.google.com/store/apps/details?id=com.mojang.minecraftpe&hl=en) or [iTunes App Store](https://itunes.apple.com/us/app/minecraft-pocket-edition/id479516143?mt=8).
 Check compatibility with server in the table below
  * Add an external server to the `Play` menu and use the server address below
+ * Carefully follow the adding external server [instructions here](https://github.com/cheapjack/whitcraft/blob/master/CPD/FAQ.md#logging-onto-an-external-server)
  * Call it something like Whitcraft (This is your description/name of the server, not the address)
  * Add the server address as `whitcraft.uk`
- * Make sure you use the right standard port number `19132`
+ * Make sure you use the right port number, it's `19135`
  * Start the game and spawn in front of the gallery!
  * Explore and have fun.
 Build restricted to gardens at present!